Ashwani8525/FENN-LABS-EV/README.md

 -Average Price in INR range between[Rs.
 25,00,000 - Rs.
 50,00,000].

--Most of the production is of SUv AND Hatchback BodyStyle vechicles.
+-Most of the production is of SUV AND Hatchback BodyStyle vechicles.

 -Most of the production is with the Rapid Charge Feature.